lucycbernard/Beachbots/README.md

   roslaunch DetectAprilTags.launch
   ```

-&emsp; In second Putty window, ssh into the Smallbot (192.168.0.11)
+&emsp; In second Putty window, ssh into the Smallbot (SmallBot.local) (192.168.0.11)

 &emsp; In the terminal, enter username (pi) and password (raspberry)